shotgunsoftware/tk-core/tests/README.md

 There is a tank tests module, `tank_test.tank_test_base.py` which contains both a base class from which the test cases inherit and a module level setup.
 This module handles the creation of test fixture data, including studio level and project level configuration.

 ### A partial list of features
-sAmong other features, this module includes:
+Among other features, this module includes:

 #### tank_test_base.setUpModule
 Module level set up function which determines test data location and sets up studio level directories therein.